-- (3) The annual financial statements must include the following information: - (a) the financial information of the First Nation for the fiscal year; and - (b) the revenue categories for the First Nation's lands referred to in subsection 25(2).
+(3) The annual financial statements must include the following information:

+(a) the financial information of the First Nation for the fiscal year; and

+(b) the revenue categories for the First Nation's lands referred to in subsection 25(2).

-(4) The senior financial officer must provide draft annual financial statements to the Finance and Audit Committee for review within forty-five (45) days following the end of the fiscal year for which they were prepared.
+(4) The Chief Financial Officer must provide draft annual audited financial statements to the Finance and Audit Committee for review within ninety (90) days following the end of the fiscal year for which they were prepared.

-(5) The Finance and Audit Committee must present draft annual financial statements to the Council for review within sixty (60) days following the end of the fiscal year for which they were prepared.
+(5) The Finance and Audit Committee must present draft annual audited financial statements to the Council for review within one hundred (100) days following the end of the fiscal year for which they were prepared.